 - Investigational Services (2 weeks)

-Examples of elective rotations available to residents are: pediatric oncology, pain management/palliative care services, and infectious disease.
+Examples of elective rotations available to residents are: pediatric oncology, pain management/palliative care services, infectious disease, intensive care, and inpatient medical oncology.
 The electives are tailored to the resident’s goals and previous experiences.

 A research project of publishable quality is required upon completion of the program.